 AidWorks produces summary reports so managers can see the current 'state of play' for individual investments.
-The summary information includes:

 - a description of the investment

 - the current financial year position

 - investment quality reporting

 - timelines for each of the activities under the investment

 - expenditure on active agreements

 - upcoming payment events.